-How To Clean White Sneakers: A Comprehensive Guide To Keeping Your Kicks Sparkling
+How To Clean White Sneakers

 This method is only recommended for fabric or flyknit shoes, and you should put them in a mesh laundry bag or pillowcase before running your shoes through a delicate cycle.
 Bediones removes the laces from her shoes first for a better clean, and Hardie suggests taking out any removable insoles first.
 Just as you can with any laundry load of whites, you can throw in a little baking soda to whiten your shoes even more.
 Bediones recommends washing a maximum of two or three pairs at a time.

 While machine washing shoes is much easier than hand cleaning, it comes with caveats.
-Never put your shoes through the dryer, and dry them indoors.
+Never put your shoes through the dryer, and always dry them indoors.
 “Sunlight is your enemy,” says Hardie, as white soles can turn yellow in the sun.
-Campana further warns that throwing your sneakers in the washing machine will greatly decrease their lifespan, so keep it to a minimum.
+Campana further warns that throwing your sneakers in the washing machine will greatly decrease their lifespan, so use that cleaning method sparingly.

 How do you clean shoelaces?

-No one wants to make their white shoes sparkle, only to pair them with grungy shoelaces.
+No one wants to make their white shoes sparkle, only to pair them with dirty shoelaces.
 Bediones says laces are machine washable.
 (As with any small items, use a delicates bag so that your laces don’t get lost in the machine.)
 For a more thorough clean, Campana sometimes sprays his laces with stain remover and lets them soak in a bowl for a day before washing them.

 How do I protect my white shoes from getting dirty in the first place?

-Before you step outside, your best bet is to spray your shoes with a stain and liquid repellant, such as the popular Jason Markk Repel Spray–especially if you have canvas shoes.
+Before you step outside, your best bet is to spray your shoes with a stain and liquid repellant, such as the popular Jason Markk Repel Spray.
+This is especially important if you have canvas shoes.
 These sprays build a protective layer between the world and your shoe, making spot cleaning easier.

-Ferguson warns that without a barrier, dirt will seep into the surface and leave a permanent stain (the spray generally lasts three to four weeks; when liquids no longer roll off your sneaks, it’s time to respray).
-And, when your shoes get dirty, try to clean the offending spot ASAP, or it may leave a more permanent stain.
+Ferguson warns that without a barrier, dirt will seep into the surface and leave a stain.
+The spray generally lasts three to four weeks—when liquids no longer roll off your sneaks, it’s time to respray.
+Even if your shoes are protected, you’ll want to try to clean messes as soon as they happen to avoid leaving permanent stains.

 Should I get white canvas sneakers, or white leather?

 Classic canvas shoes will always be in style, but investing in leather sneakers might be a better option.
-According to Ferguson, not only does leather stretch to fit you better than canvas does, leather shoes are also easier to clean (and less likely to get stained).
+According to Ferguson, not only does leather stretch to fit you better than canvas does, but leather shoes are also easier to clean (and thus, less likely to get stained).